RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-loans.md

 In Specify, an outgoing loan is treated as a Loan interaction.

-## Creating the Loan record and entering information about the loaned material
+## How to create a Loan record and enter information about the loaned material

 There are several options for creating a record with the specimens to be loaned.
 Each user may want to use the method that works best for them and the loan in question.